memes/terraform-google-secret-manager/modules/random/README.md

-# Randomly generated secret with Secret Manager
+# Randomly generated secret with Secret Manager for Terraform

+> NOTE: This module is for Terraform 0.13 - use 0.12.x releases for Terraform 0.12

 This sub-module provides the same variables and capabilities as the base Secret Manager module, but will generate a random password to use as the secret value.